Agenda, Workshop Content, and Prep [ HOME ]

 Pre-Conference Study and Exercises

 Please note, upon successful application and registration, students will be emailed a novel reading list, as well as pre-workshop assignments that focus on any one of several areas vital to plot and character development.
 Additionally, writers who so desire may request an analysis of their novel or work-in-progress ahead of time by Algonkian professionals.
+This analysis will be based on responses to online forum assignments that focuses on several aspects of the structure, premise, and narrative, and a phone consult will follow.

 Workshop Study Details